mehulagg/gitlab/doc/development/documentation/styleguide/index.md

 ## Links

 Links are important in GitLab documentation.
-They allow you to [link instead of summarizing](#link-instead-of-summarize) to help preserve a [single source of truth](#why-a-single-source-of-truth) in GitLab documentation.
+Use link instead of summarizing to help preserve a [single source of truth](#documentation-is-the-single-source-of-truth-ssot) in GitLab documentation.

 We include guidance for links in the following categories: